telerik/winforms-docs/controls/cardview/design-time.md

 ---
 title: Design Time
-page_title: Design Time | RadCardView
+page_title: Design Time - WinForms CardView Control
-description: At design time you can use the RadCardViews's Smart Tag to change the applied theme or navigate to the online documentation.
+description: Learn how you can use the WinForms CardViews's Smart Tag to change the applied theme or navigate to the online documentation.
 slug: winforms/cardview/design-time
 tags: cardview, design-time
 published: True